Fraioli-Enzo/Fraioli-Enzo/README.md

 - 👋 Hi, I’m @FRAIOLIenzo
-- 👀 I’m interested in IT, astronomie and sport
+- 👀 I’m interested in IT, astronomy and sport
 - 🌱 I’m currently learning IT and programming
 - 📫 Reach me on my email: enzo.fraioli@viacesi.fr